svailla4/ReactFinancialTools/README.md

 React Mortgage Calculator

 ## Notes
 The source code of this project is incomplete and is missing the custom graph that was made with Styled Components.
-Due to a hard drive failure I have not been able to recover it.
+I have not been able to recover it.

 ## Getting Started